 The law school continually seeks to develop new sources of non-loan funds to help defray the cost of legal education.
-A number of fellowships and scholarships are available to incoming JD students.
+Several scholarships are available to incoming JD students.

-All applications received will automatically be considered for our standard merit-based scholarship, without the need for an additional scholarship application or statement.
+All applications received will automatically be considered for a standard merit-based scholarship, without the need for an additional scholarship application or statement.

-Please note: scholarship and fellowship awards will not be posted to student accounts and will not appear on Patriot Web until after students are registered for fall classes in late July or early August.
+Please note: scholarship and fellowship awards will be posted to student accounts and appear on Patriot Web after students are registered for fall classes in late July or early August.

 Scalia Law School Scholarship Programs: